Ice, Death, Planets, Lungs, Mushrooms and Lava: Critical reception

-Ice, Death, Planets, Lungs, Mushrooms and Lava received a score of 84 out of 100 from review aggregator Metacritic, based on six critical reviews.
+Ice, Death, Planets, Lungs, Mushrooms and Lava received a score of 84 out of 100 from review aggregator Metacritic, based on seven critical reviews.

 Reviewing the album for AllMusic, Tim Sendra claimed that "Unlike some of their efforts, which can wear out their welcome in spots, there isn't a moment of boredom or repetition here.
 Amazingly, it's another fresh start for the band that's on par with career high points like Butterfly 3000, Nonagon Infinity, or Flying Microtonal Banana.
 King Gizzard are restless and brilliant and listeners must follow everything they do like a hawk because they might unleash something classic."
-Comparing the album to the rest of the band's oeurve in a review for Clash, Robin Murray wrote that, "Even amid their storied catalogue, however, ‘Ice, Death, Planets, Lungs, Mushrooms And Lava’ is quite something."
+Comparing the album to the rest of the band's oeuvre in a review for Clash, Robin Murray wrote that, "Even amid their storied catalogue, however, ‘Ice, Death, Planets, Lungs, Mushrooms And Lava’ is quite something."
 He also called it, "devoutly ambitious" and, "a record to be absorbed at its own pace."
 Writing about the album for Uncut, Maclay Heriot called the album, "a glorious, dizzy riot with no precursor."

 Concluding the review for Gigwise, Brad Sked stated that, "Overall, Ice, Death, Planets, Lungs, Mushrooms And Lava is the output of an untethered, unrestrained colossus of a band who are so relentless in their work ethic.
 It partly feels like a best-of album, cherry-picking the greatest elements of some their own-made verse – where it feels like the best parts of the likes of I'm in Your Mind Fuzz, Nonagon Infinity, Paper Mache Dream Balloon and Quarters! have come to the foray, whilst adding some fresh paint and incorporating a part of their wider influences to create a splendid kaleidoscopic cocktail."